-What about the soccer mom who got carried away with one too many margaritas who will never get arrested again?
+What about the soccer mom who had one too many margaritas who will never get arrested again?
 The hard working young adult who let things slip out of hand out of character at a bachelor’s party?
-Passing laws on the basis of one’s alcohol level does not legitimately serve the purpose of addressing their propensity to reoffend.
-The vast majority of first time offenders, despite their alcohol level, will never be arrested for DWI again.
-As a matter of fact, requiring a person to install an interlock does not affect their future lifestyle choices.
-A North Carolina study proved that “interlock programs may control a driver’s behavior while under the program auspices (condition of an occupational license) but may not serve to change drinking behavior over time[iii].
-Technological devices cost money, require monthly calibrations, and time.
-To blindly require everyone to install one does not equate.
-So what is the best way for a judge to determine a person’s recidivism potential and fair punishment?
+Passing laws on the basis of BAC does not address the problem of a person’s propensity to reoffend.
+The vast majority of first time offenders will never face arrest for DWI again.
+As a matter of fact, requiring an interlock has little effect on future lifestyle choices.
+For example, a North Carolina study proved that interlock programs may control a driver’s behavior while a condition of an occupational license, but may not serve to change drinking behavior over time[iii].
+Technological devices cost money, need monthly calibrations, and time.
+Thus, to order everyone to install one does not equate.
+So, what is the best way for a judge to determine a person’s recidivism potential and fair punishment?

-According to a California study, this involves screening and carefully evaluating personality factors[iv].
-Psychological attributes of addictive personality disorders, coping mechanisms, and impulse control are far more important tools in assessing fair sentencing recommendations than “office policies” that most prosecutors’ offices employ.
+According to a California study, this involves screening and evaluating personality factors[iv].
+For example, psychological attributes of addictive personality disorders, coping mechanisms, and impulse control.
+These factors are more important in assessing fair sentencing recommendations than “office policies”.
 DWI is not a one size fits all offense.
-Unlike crimes of moral turpitude, most people do not intentionally go out to commit harm.
-The defense lawyer must understand these principles to properly communicate and negotiate what is fair for their client.
+Unlike crimes of moral turpitude, most intoxicated drivers do not intend harm.
+The DWI defense lawyer must understand these principles.
+These principles help to communicate and negotiate what is fair for their clients.
 The jail punishment range for a first time DWI in Texas ranges from 0 to 3 days (depending on alcohol level).
-The legislature saw fit to construct a fair punishment for a person making a mistake to get back on track with their life and learn a lesson.
+The legislature constructed a fair punishment for people who made mistakes.

-For judges and prosecutors who believe that a person must be on probation to receive substance abuse counseling and hear from MADD victims, their good intentions are misplaced, not everyone needs this.
-Once again, California studied the recidivism rates of those accused of DWI who attended a MADD Victim Impact panel (where victims share their stories) and found “no differences were observed in recidivism rates between the VIP group and either the no-show group or the two control groups[v].
-So bottom line, although it may make judges and prosecutors “feel good” going through the motions of pre-ordained punishments with little wiggle room as office policies and treating everyone the same, this is not in line with what is fair or logical.
-Juries seem to innately know this when assessing punishment.
+Not everyone needs to hear from victims or receive substance abuse counseling.
+The judges and prosecutors have misplaced their good intentions.
+Once again, California studied the recidivism rates.
+Of those accused of DWI who attended a MADD Victim Impact panel, they found “no differences . . . in recidivism rates between the VIP group and either the no-show group or the two control groups[v].
+In short, this is not in line with what is fair or logical.
+Juries seem to know this when assessing punishment

 [i] S C Lapham, BJ Skipper, G L Simpson, “A Prospective Study of the Utility of Standardized Instruments in Predicting Recidivism Among First DWI Offenders”, Journal of Studies on Alcohol and Drugs, 58(5), 524-530 (1997).